inductor69/docs/README.md

 Real-time cryptocurrency market data through WebSocket connections with 50GB monthly data limits.

-This documentation site provides comprehensive guides and API reference for integrating with the QuantCite Data Pipeline, which aggregates orderbook data from 35+ active exchanges.
+This documentation site provides comprehensive guides and API reference for integrating with the QuantCite Data Pipeline, which aggregates orderbook data from 52+ active exchanges across 70+ supported platforms.

 ## Features